Chandu-sanju/Devops-practice/Linux_With_Shell_Script_StudyPlan.md

 # User Profiles :-

- When we create a user account the user environment files or profile files will be copied from /etc/skel directory to every user home fdirectory
+ When we create a user account the user environment files or profile files will be copied from /etc/skel directory to every user home directory

   The user Environment files :-